Shapers@Work

 Echoic

-The speaker’s ability to label is assessed as part of a free-operant preference assessment (Orsini et al, 2019).
+Tact control is assessed as part of a free-operant preference assessment.
 Throughout this condition, the speaker has the opportunity to choose from many different items with which to engage.
 Each round of the assessment consists of three unique items.
 Once an item has been selected, the speaker is asked to label the item (e.g., “What do you have there?”).
+A discriminated response is under the formal control of the extraverbal stimulus.
+This process is repeated until three referents have been assessed under tact cotnrol.

 Apart from its use in assessing the speaker’s ability to label, the free-operant preference assessment ensures random sampling (i.e., the selection is determined by the speaker) and affords cultural sensitivity (e.g., the speaker, and/or their guardian, selects the assessment materials and provides the target response).
-The targets identified in the labeling condition are then also assessed under each of the remaining conditions.
+The three targets identified in the labeling condition are then also assessed under each of the remaining conditions.

 Table 1 shows tact control assessed for three items assessed in Round 1 (items 1, 2, and 3), and three different items assessed in Round 2 (items 4, 5, and 6).
 Note that the three items in Round 1 would also be assessed for mand, echoic, and sequelic control prior to beginning the second round of the assessment.
 Between 6 and 12 total labeling responses are assessed in this condition.